 |---|---|---|

-| Demand Score | 30% | BSR, sales velocity from `SALES_ANALYSIS` |
+| Demand Score | 30% | BSR, sales velocity, and market demand signals |

-| Competition Score | 25% | Number of sellers from `OFFER`, review counts from `DETAIL` |
+| Competition Score | 25% | Number of sellers, review counts, ratings, and price pressure |

-| Profitability Score | 25% | Average price point from `DETAIL`, estimated margins |
+| Profitability Score | 25% | Average price point, fees, fulfillment method, and estimated margins |

-| Trend & Seasonality | 20% | Sales trend from `SALES_ANALYSIS` (upward is better) |
+| Trend & Seasonality | 20% | Historical sales trend and seasonal demand patterns |

 Launch Checklist & Timeline